CybSec-NITW/cynuxsecurity/content/docs/index.md

 ✅ Check out our [GitHub repository](https://github.com/CybSec-NITW/cynuxsecurity) and give us a ⭐ if you like the project!

-✅ Contribute to DVC [on GitHub](https://github.com/CybSec-NITW/cynuxsecurity) or help us improve this [documentation](https://github.com/CybSec-NITW/cynuxsecurity) 🙏.
+✅ Contribute to Cynux [on GitHub](https://github.com/CybSec-NITW/cynuxsecurity) or help us improve this [documentation](https://github.com/CybSec-NITW/cynuxsecurity) 🙏.